Amourspirit/python-ooouno-ex/ex/auto/calc/odev_custom_cell_props/README.md

 </p>

 This is a example that show how to add custom properties to Calc sheet cells.
 The custom properties are stored in the document and can be accessed later.
 Using `OooDev` custom properties can be added to cells in a Calc document.
-The can store values that are not part of the cell content such as booleans, string and numbers.
+The custom properties can store values that are not part of the cell content such as booleans, string and numbers.

 See also [ooodev.calc.CalcCell](https://python-ooo-dev-tools.readthedocs.io/en/latest/src/calc/calc_cell.html).